-Fashion in the 1960s was an extreme style and attitude from the start of the decade to the end.
-In the early years the fashion idol was Jackie Kennedy with her perfectly white pearls and tailored suit dresses.
-By the end of the middle of the decade supper model Twiggy had women freeing their minds and bodies into clothing that didn’t require any extra thought or effort.
+Women’s 1960s fashion was an extreme style and attitude from the start of the decade to the end.
+In the early years, the fashion idol was Jackie Kennedy with her perfect white pearls and tailored suit dresses.
+By the middle of the decade, supermodel Twiggy had women freeing their minds and bodies into clothing that didn’t require any extra thought or effort.

 1960s Fashion Icons